iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.9.01.000_00/report.md

 > Wonderful conversation about everything. 🤔<br> :date: __2021-02-09 16:15:32__

 > Works awesome but you must have quick data or good wifi<br> :date: __2021-02-09 01:45:23__

-> Love this app never have any issues connecting with my Alerts keep up the good work<br> :date: __2021-02-02 15:39:15__